Celebrating your own life

 You might have found my page as you are thinking ahead to your own funeral.
 I appreciate that might be because you had had bad news and want to have things in place to help your loved ones.
 Alternatively, you might be planning ahead and have realised the person who knows you best is you…and you want to ensure your loved ones get it right!

-The page on funerals and memorials will certainly help you.
-However, this page is to help you as the person at the centre of the funeral or memorial service to have what you want.
+The page on funerals and celebrations of life will certainly help you.
+However, this page is to guide you as the person at the centre of the funeral or celebration of life service to have what you want.
 I offer a special bespoke service to work with you to create what you want ahead of time.

-See the funerals & memorials page for throughts on burial or cremation, funeral or memorial and ideas about venues.
+See the funerals & celebrations of life page for thoughts on burial or cremation, funeral or memorial and ideas about venues.

-You may well want to give your loved ones ideas of readings you think best fit you or reflect your loves and likes.
-A google search will turn up hundreds of ideas.
-Have a read of my first Blog on the Blog page.
+So you may well want to give your loved ones ideas of readings you think best fit you or reflect your loves and likes.
+A google search will turn up hundreds of ideas OR it might lead you into some dreadful AI written rubbish.
+You can click on the link to my Readings selection or chat to me and let me help you find something right for you.

-I can work with you to tweak any of these poems or readings so they fit you better.
-We could even commission a poem just for you.
+I can help find a reading fits your interests – it doesn’t have to be a ‘funeral’ reading.
+I can work with you to tweak any poems or readings so they fit you better.
+You could even commission a poem just for you.

 One or two readings is usually plenty unless a longer service is planned.